D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 - This error might stem from an optimization failure of the {op_name} operator.
-To address this issue, please gather your model and .log files and provide them to Horizon technical support for analysis and resolution.
+To address this issue, please gather your model and .log files and provide them to D-Robotics technical support for analysis and resolution.